 - The Paper 2 examination is all about comprehension (understanding) and the summary question reflects that.

 - If you work on your summary writing skills there is no reason why you shouldn’t get the entire 20 marks in the examination.

 Required skills and materials

-- You will need to be fairly proficient with you English Language skills including reading and writing.
+- You will need to be fairly proficient with your English Language skills including reading and writing.

 - Especially important are the following skills and topics: discourse markers, conjunctions, spelling and punctuation.

-- You will need to bring a ruler and a pencil into the examination.
+- You will need to bring a ruler and a pencil to the examination.

 - Read and understand the summary question a couple of times so as to make sure you are not missing anything important.